Partonic distribution functions and amplitudes using tensor network methods: Theoretical setup and computational methods

 On the other hand, the TDVP algorithm projects the MPS onto a tangent space manifold, on which it solves the time dependent Schrodinger equation.
-This method doesn't have the entanglement and error growth that Trotter gates have for larger systems, as it does not use Trotter gates at all.
-Instead, TDVP solves the Schrodinger equation projected onto a manifold, often chosen via the global Krylov method, which globally maintains all interaction terms \cite{Haegeman:2011zz}.
+TDVP solves the Schrodinger equation projected onto a manifold, often chosen via the global Krylov method, which globally maintains all interaction terms \cite{Haegeman:2011zz}.
 Potential errors are not as controllable, but are reduced with the use of Krylov time evolution \cite{itensor-tdvp}.
 Though the TDVP and TEBD algorithms have the same scaling up to a prefactor, the TDVP algorithm has both a smaller prefactor for computational time scaling and less bond dimension growth~\cite{Haegeman:2011zz,itensor-tdvp}.
 In this work, we primarily used TDVP, as it showed better performance than TEBD for NJL model, espeicially for high qubit simulations.